 Blade instruments were also subject to some of the strictest rules of the table.
 Ever cognizant of the blades’ more lethal use, King Louis XIV of France declared the carrying of pointed knives illegal in 1669.
 This law was preceded by Cardinal Richelieu, however, who in 1637, his sensibilities wounded more than anything else, made a rule that guests should not pick their teeth with their hunting knives at the dinner table, and that all knives used at table should be blunted.
 Thus, the dinner knife was born.

 Forks were the last of the flatware tools to be added to this gastronomic arsenal.
 The early Greeks were known to use forks, and one was carried to Italy by a Greek princess in 1071.
 There is some disagreement about when tined instruments first appeared in inventories on the continent.
-Many credit Catherine de Medici with bringing them from Italy to France in 1553 upon her marriage to the future King Henry II, but gold and silver forks, used only for eating mulberries and other foods that stain the fingers, are listed in the inventory of Charles V of France (1338-1380).
+Many credit Catherine de Medici with bringing this tableware piece from Italy to France in 1553 upon her marriage to the future King Henry II, but gold and silver forks, used only for eating mulberries and other foods that stain the fingers, are listed in the inventory of Charles V of France (1338-1380).

 Nevertheless, by the 1600s, fork usage had spread all the way to England, where a gentleman traveler by the name of George Coryat credits himself with the momentous introduction.
 This may have been a bit of a boast, as Queen Elizabeth I counted them in her inventory.
 Even so, forks were not readily adopted in England.
 The Church had frowned on them, ruling that they took glory from God who gave us fingers to eat with, and were seen as effeminate in many corners.
 However, King Charles I of England declared them “decent to use” in 1633, and the fork slowly but surely gained acceptance at the table.